hallizh/Documentation/sections/api/tracking.md

     }
 ]
 ```
+For more information regarding this response, please view the full [Carrier metadata schema](../../json_schemas/metadata-carriers.schema.json)

 ### Making a Shipment Track Call

 Shipment tracking calls are a `GET` request.
 You will need to provide the name of carrier in the token format provided
 by the metadata call above and the tracking number as part of the url.
+The url scheme for track call is
+`/tracking/<tokenized_carrier_name>/<tracking_number>`

 #### Example call
 ```curl